 The whipped egg whites will enhance the drink’s texture, giving it a luscious, light and frothy consistency.

 The most common spice mix for eggnog includes cinnamon, nutmeg, and vanilla.
 That being said, other spices such as cardamom, clove, ginger, or even pumpkin pie spice are also excellent for this warm drink.

 1. Dark Rum

 This particular type of rum has a complex taste.
-It has a scent of caramelized sugar, earthy, woody flavor, and a sharp, slightly bitter taste.
+It carries a scent of caramelized sugar, as well as an earthy, woody flavor, and a sharp, slightly bitter taste.